co-IT/CSharpFunctionalExtensions.HttpResults/README.md

 - add sync and async variants where possible
 - refer to existing code files and the folder structure when adding something

+This project uses [CSharpier](https://csharpier.com) for code formatting.
+You can format your code with `dotnet csharpier .`.

 ### Add new extension methods

 To add new methods follow these steps: